One Big Tiger Family

 For Hayden, Tigers soccer is life.
-Not just because his dad is the men's head coach, but because his mom is too, an assist for the women's squad.
+Not just because his dad is the men's head coach, but because his mom is too, an assistant for the women's squad.

 Jodi and Richie were married in 2006.
 They welcomed Hayden to the family in January of 2009 and a daughter, Katelyn, in March of 2011.
 For Richie, Jodi, Hayden and Katelyn, being a part of the Memphis Tigers family has a literal meaning.